HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

   )
 }}

 When analyzing the usage of the meta robots tag in Lighthouse tests, 0.47% of crawlable pages were found to be noindexed.
-0.44% of these pages used a noindex directive and did not disallow crawling of the page in the robots.txt.
+0.44% of these pages used a noindex directive and did not disallow crawling of the page in the `robots.txt`.

-The combination of disallow within robots.txt and noindex directive in meta robots were found on only 0.03% of pages.
-While this method offers 'belt and suspenders' redundancy, a page must not be blocked by a robots.txt file in order for an on-page noindex directive to be effective.
+The combination of disallow within `robots.txt` and noindex directive in meta robots were found on only 0.03% of pages.
+While this method offers 'belt and suspenders' redundancy, a page must not be blocked by a `robots.txt` file in order for an on-page noindex directive to be effective.

 Interestingly, rendering changed the meta-robots tag in 0.16% of pages.
 While there is no inherent issue with using JavaScript to add a meta robots tag to a page or change its content, SEOs should be judicious in execution.
 If a page loads with a noindex in the robots meta tag before rendering, [search engines won't run the JavaScript](https://developers.google.com/search/docs/guides/javascript-seo-basics#use-meta-robots-tags-carefully) that changes the tag value or index the page.